-Digital agencies struggle with one concept – they sail in marketing ocean with other creative, PR, design or full-service teams while ignoring one big wave – they are, in reality, a software development business.
+Digital agencies struggle with one concept – they sail in the marketing ocean with other creative, PR, design, or full-service teams while ignoring one big wave – they are, in reality, a software development business.
 Yes, all of your web applications, mobile games, digital campaigns and parallaxed micro-sites have one big thing in common… they are software applications and in this ocean, team quality matters.
 In a way that will make or break your ship.

 Joel Spolsky, founder of stack overflow and Trello, wrote 12 simple rules of measuring quality of digital teams.
-This test is not a comprehensive check and thorough guide, but more of a YES / NO checklist that will give you the feedback on how serious your team is.
-Note that companies like Google are running score 12 all the time.
+This test is not a comprehensive check and thorough guide, but more of a YES / NO checklist that will give you feedback on how serious your team is.
+Note that companies like Google are running a score of 12 all the time.
 You can get along if you have scored 11, but you’re in trouble if your production is running on 10 or lower.
 To be honest, I wanted to write about the Joel test for quite some time, but haven’t really been confident that our own team would score it well 🙂

-Here I will walk you through how Neuralab team writes code and in the end, builds web & mobile products.
+Here I will walk you through how the Neuralab team writes code and in the end, builds web & mobile products.
 Most importantly, I will give you some tips on how your team can also pass the Joel test and write stable quality code.
 On a time and on a budget.
 It just requires some discipline and healthy reasoning!

 1. Do you use source control?

 This is a no-brainer.
 Yes, we use Git on top of a Bitbucket cloud server so every change in the code is visible to every related team member.
 Our typical developer day consists of several commits and pushes.
-We target to have commit connected to every functional change or bug fix.
+We target to have a commit connected to every functional change or bug fix.

 2. Can you make a build in one step?

 There are no classical “builds” in web development as we constantly push changes to staging and production servers.
 We mainly use Deploybot for pushing code to either Rackspace or AWS servers and any developer who has access can push changes to servers instantly.